 Principle #5: Sometimes a staffing company is the answer

 Just because you CAN fill all of your positions by using your in-house staff to recruit candidates, doesn’t mean that you always have to “go it alone.”
 Sometimes, when it is critical to fill a position quickly with an individual who can “hit the ground running,” turning to a staffing agency can be the best choice to ensure effective employee recruitment.
 Staffing agencies such as TPG Staffing can help you fill open positions quickly with experienced individuals even if your in-house staff is busy with other important priorities.
+Staffing agencies are also experts at properly telling candidates they didn’t get the job because they have to do it every day.
 The key is to choose an agency to work with that has experience and expertise in your company’s specific field, so that they know exactly what skills and training will translate into on-the-job success at your organization.

 Need help with effective employee recruitment?